Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/getting-started.md

 </small>

 ::: warning
-This project is inherently against the game's TOS and The Game Developer would likely want it gone if they were ever to learn about it.
+This project is inherently against the game's TOS.
-Use at your own risk, and please share names and links in a responsible manner.
-The community asks you to particularly refrain from doing so in places where it would attract certain attention from the developers.
+Use at your own risk, and please share names and links in a responsible manner, so as to minimize attention from the developers.
 :::

 ## Compatibility